cazala/synaptic/docs/testing.md

   eighth update streams its four tensors into Automata's live `GrowingNeural` simulation.
 A bounded health check automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.
+  A three-stage curriculum indicator distinguishes seed growth, persistence, and regeneration.
+Damage controls and click-or-drag canvas erasing unlock only for the regeneration stage.
+A bundled Twemoji picker and local image upload path convert alternate targets into centered 24×24 premultiplied pixel art, then restart training with fresh weights.
   The adjacent smoke page verifies numerical loss descent, varying rollout horizons, and that Automata accepts the exported artifact.